Sibuchanda/crawler-engine/docs/mq.md

 - Parameters:
   - queueName: string (The name of the queue)
+  - timeout: time.Duration (Seconds to wait for receiving message)
 - Returns:
   - Returns []byte containing the message
   - Returns error (if occurred)